 Sidley Austin Brown & Wood."
 Isn't the point of a pen name to

 remain anonymous?
-Perhaps the nom de plume
+Perhaps the nom de plume will keep the

 average reader in the dark, but it seems to us that certain parties who